The Profit (TV series): Production, spin-offs, and specials

 Lemonis does not get paid by the production company, Machete Productions, nor do they help fund his investments.
 Occasional promotions for AT&T, Chase, and LegalZoom have appeared.

 A 2017 spin-off, The Partner, featured Lemonis searching for a business partner to help run businesses featured in The Profit.

 A special titled "The Profit in Cuba" aired on November 15, 2016; it featured Lemonis travelling to Cuba to explore new business opportunities in the country.
 It was watched by 478,000 viewers.
 Other specials looked at Puerto Rico and both the legal and illegal marijuana industries in California.
 Another special was titled "Top 10 Rules for Success".

-On April 3, 2019, it was announced that a 90-minute original documentary titled The Profit: My Roots will air on April 9, 2019.
+On April 3, 2019, it was announced that a 90-minute original documentary titled The Profit: My Roots would air on April 9, 2019.